Corona: Current information on your semester abroad in Australia, Canada and the US

 Current information from the National University can be found at:

-Effective October 20, 2020, the Government of Canada will reopen its borders to international students with a valid study permit studying at a designated learning institution (DLI) with a “COVID-19 readiness plan”.
-For further information, please visit this website monitored by the Canadian government:
+On October 20, 2020, the Government of Canada has reopened its borders to international students with a valid study permit studying at a designated learning institution (DLI) with a “COVID-19 readiness plan”.
+Students have to provide proof of a negative COVID-19 test result to the airline prior to boarding international flights bound for Canada and retake a molecular test upon arrival.
+Travellers have to stay in a government-approved hotel for 3 days to await the test result (fees paid by travellers).
+For further information, please visit this website monitored by the Canadian government: https://www.canada.ca/en/transport-canada/news/2020/03/new-measures-for-covid-19-response.html

-Students planning on enrolling in the January 2021 term
+Students planning on enrolling in the September 2021 or January 2022 term

-- International students traveling to Canada will be required to self-isolate for 14 days.
+- International students traveling to Canada will have to take a molecular COVID tests prior departure and after arrival in Vancouver.
+They will then need to stay in a hotel near the airport while they wait for the result, before self-isolating for 14 days.
 Students residing in VIU residences/Homestay will be required to do so in VIU residences, students living off campus have the option to also self-isolate in VIU residences.
 Detailed information is available here.

 - Should you be unable to come to Canada for reasons beyond your control (either the Canadian government or your government prevents you from traveling due to COVID), or if classes are only offered online, full refunds will be made (incl. health insurance).
-Students also have the option to defer to September 2021 or January 2022, also the application for student housing.
+The refund amount will be less Administrative fees of $200 and any related banking charges deducted during transmission and must be submitted via email to firstname.lastname@example.org by August 31,2021.
+Students also have the option to defer to September 2022 or January 2023, also the application for student housing.

 - If partner school requires student to cancel due to COVID : There will be a 100% refund, as per COVID policy.
 VIU would need a confirmation letter from the partner school.